combust/mleap-docs/README.md

 * Train different pieces of your pipeline using Spark, Scikit-learn or Tensorflow, then export them to one MLeap Bundle file and deploy it anywhere
-* If you're using Scikit for R&D, but Spark comes out with a better algorithm, you can export your scikit ML pipeline to Spark, train the new model in Spark and then deploy to production using the MLeap runtime
+* If you're using Scikit for R&D, but Spark comes out with a better algorithm, you can export your Scikit ML pipeline to Spark, train the new model in Spark and then deploy to production using the MLeap runtime

 <img src="assets/images/single-runtime.jpg" alt="Unified Runtime"/>